 - classmate contact information sheet (great for teachers, too!)

 - They come in Letter size, A5, and Classic Happy Planner.
-For the mini, print the A5’s at 79%.
+Now, you can print in any other size with this tutorial.

 - If you print the letter size, I suggest getting a 1 or 1 1/2 inch binder.